spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-managing-component-options.md

 Oryx components support configurable options to make the components reusable in different business contexts.
 Component options are JavaScript objects that can be configured as part of the application configuration or added by providing an attribute.
 To ensure a good developer experience, each component type can provide an interface for the options.

 To show the usage of component options, we use the tax message ("incl. vat") that is rendered on `ProductPriceComponent`.
 The tax message might not be useful for all businesses.
 For example, in a b2c context, the message might not be required.
-You can conditionally render the message based on a configuration.
+You can configure the message to be loaded conditionally.

-## Set up component options
+## Setting up component options

 Component options are provided by a TypeScript interface.
 This ensures a good developer experience when implementing a component and configuring the application.
 The component option interface is defined in a separate `*.model.ts` file in Oryx components, but there's no strict rule to follow.